 During autumn 2015, a late spatfall was reported all around the NWIFCA District and specifically in Morecambe Bay.
-All appropriate agencies were notified of the possibility of a fishery developing for September 2016, and surveys are underway to assess the current stock levels around the whole of the Bay to inform future HRAs and cockle management decisions later in the year.
+All appropriate agencies were notified of the possibility of a fishery developing for September 2016, and surveys were carried out in spring and late summer to assess the current stock levels around the whole of the Bay to inform future HRAs and cockle management decisions.
+Full details of the stock assessments are given below, and show a significant stock of mixed sizes of cockle throughout the whole the Bay.